 She is a nationally recognized authority on Clean Air Act matters with more than 20 years of experience addressing all aspects of the Act, representing clients in a variety of manufacturing and energy sectors, including automotive, aerospace, pharmaceutical, chemical, paper, alternative fuels, power generation and utilities.
 Chambers USA describes Shannon as "a veritable Clean Air Act encyclopedia," stating that "her strong technical engineering background has been an invaluable asset" and noting that her "record of success speaks for itself."

 Shannon also concentrates on the development of greenhouse gas requirements under all provisions of the Clean Air Act and greenhouse gas regulation under ancillary statutes, such as the Endangered Species Act and common law (nuisance).
-She represented a coalition of 20 trade associations in eight challenges to EPA's greenhouse gas regulatory approach in the US Court of Appeals for the DC Circuit, which is now awaiting the Supreme Court's determination as to whether to grant certiorari.
+She represented a coalition of 20 trade associations in eight challenges to EPA's greenhouse gas regulatory approach in the US Court of Appeals for the DC Circuit, which is currently pending before the US Supreme Court.

 She serves as the executive director of the Air Permitting Forum, a group of Fortune 100 companies dedicated to the smooth implementation of Clean Air Act permitting and regulatory programs.
 In addition, she directs a sub-entity of the Forum, the Auto Industry Forum, which advocates on behalf of the auto industry on all CAA stationary source issues.